Compliance Fines & Settlements

 Simple steps to avoid FCA fines

-The FCA's 'Principles for Business' (PRIN) outline the fundamental obligations for firms under the regulatory regime.
+The FCA's 'Principles for Business' (PRIN) outline the fundamental obligations firms need to adhere to under the regulatory regime.

 According to the FCA principle 3, a firm "must take reasonable care to organise and control its affairs responsibly and effectively, with adequate risk management systems".
 This statement refers to a firm's: